5 Things You Should do if You have Unreported Foreign Income

 If that looks scary, that’s exactly what the IRS intended!
 These penalties are high enough to convince those with unreported foreign income and accounts to voluntary report them.
 Perhaps you just recently found out about the foreign reporting requirements or maybe you’ve known for a while but put it off.
 What are the first things you should do to protect yourself if you have unreported foreign income?

 - DETERMINE IF YOU HAVE UNREPORTED FOREIGN INCOME.
-If you have unreported foreign assets but no unreported foreign income, you can simply file your delinquent FBARs.
+If you have unreported foreign assets but no unreported foreign income or other international information forms, you can simply file your delinquent FBARs.

 - GATHER FOREIGN ACCOUNT STATEMENTS.
 You’ll likely need to gather account statements for several years.
 While you are choosing your attorney, you should get a head start by gathering financial account statements.
-You’ll need to get 6 years of statements for streamlined offshore compliance procedures and 8 years for OVDP cases.
+You’ll need to get 6 years of statements for streamlined offshore compliance procedures.
 This is often the hardest part for clients.

 - DON’T PANIC AND STOP RESEARCHING.
 Many clients have convinced themselves that they’ve committed a serious tax crime, which is almost never the case.
 The more you continue to read about FBAR violations, the more you will confuse and worry yourself.
-It’s a perplexing area of tax where there aren’t always clear-cut guidelines.
-It’s important to work with a tax attorney to help you get through the process.
+Work with a tax attorney to help you get through the process.

 If taxpayers are non-compliant with the foreign asset and income reporting requirements, they should consider applying to one of IRS’ voluntary disclosure programs:

 - Voluntary disclosure program

 - Delinquent FBAR Submission Procedures